tokkonopapa/preload-by-cron/README.md

 always feel your site so fast.

 ### Feature:
-This plugin uses `curl_multi` to crawl pages in parallel, so it will generate fresh pages in a short period of time.
+This program uses `curl_multi` to crawl pages in parallel.
+Then it will generate fresh pages in a short period of time.

-Additionally, this plugin has ability to synchronize with garbage collection of some cache plugin.
+Additionally, this program has ability to synchronize with garbage collection of some cache plugin.
 It means that expiration time of each page are aligned and every page is almost always cached.

 Split preloading is supported to reduce the load of your server.